-I sat on the las row of the buses together with 2 Chinese girls.
-One of them puked somewhere and that event kinda woke me up.
-Luckily I could move to a better seat at a Gengda stop.
+I sat on the last row of the buses together with 2 Chinese girls.
+I dozed off once in a while and was woken up by hearing the sound of puke nearby.
+Luckily I could move to a better seat at the Gengda stop.

-The Jinli Ancient Street next to Wuhouci was so crowded in this early evening.
+The Jinli Ancient Street next to Wuhou Temple was so crowded in this early evening.
 I guessed I would be back here tomorrow after revisiting the Chengdu Panda Base.

-To my surprise, they treated me dinner at a hotspot restaurant near the hostel after I booked my panda tour with the help of a hostel staff.
-They didn’t speak as well as the people in the previous hostel in Chengdu, but they seemed to be more friendly.
+After checking in, I booked my panda tour with the help of a hostel staff in the station at Wuhou Temple opposite of the hostel.
+I paid the same price as others.
+Then the guy took a picture of the QR code and send me via WeChat.
+They didn’t speak as well as the people in the previous hostel in Chengdu, but they seemed to be more friendly and honest.

-When I was back at the hostel, a guy from Xinjiang working as a freelancer here started talking to me.
-His English choices of words made me frown several times before I lost my patience and said goodbye for today.
+When I was back at the hostel, a guy from Xinjiang working as a designer freelancer here started talking to me.
+His English choices of words gave me a headache from time to time before I lost my patience and waved him goodbye.